 Watch how your child shows their emotions and then give them safe alternatives.
 For example, if they tend to yell and hit, have pillows available to punch or yell into.
 If space allows, Taunya recommends creating both an active area and a quiet area, so you can choose which area will serve your child best in a certain moment.
 And these areas don’t have to be big spaces; small corners of a room can be transformed into cozy nooks or hold active activities.

-How to create a calming space at home
+How to create a quiet area at home

 - Pillows and blankets

-- Pictures of the family, friends, or pets
+- Pictures of your family, friends, or pets

 - Calming strategies